ProzorroUKR/openprocurement.api/docs/source/standard/requirementresponse.rst

 :evidences:
     List of :ref:`Evidence` objects

+:values:
+    List of strings

+    The values should be from `requirement.expectedValues` field.
+This field should be set if requirement has `dataType: string`.

 :value:
-    string
+    boolean/int/decimal

     The value of this requirement response.
 The value must be of the type defined in the requirement.dataType field.
+This field should be set if requirement has `dataType` another from `string`.